AmadeusW/vr-stereoscopy/readme.md

 - [ ] pan image with head rotation
 - [ ] change image with horizontal head rotation
 - [x] dynamically crop images from web
-- [ ] use azure blob storage for images
+- [ ] use azure blob storage for images.
+Allow CORS
 - [ ] use azure table storage for image data
 - [ ] display thumbnails
 - [ ] navigation by gaze